Courtesy of Baron Fig

 Which notebook fits your travel style?

-Whether you're a bullet-journaler, a sketch artist, or a completely different kind of notetaker, there’s something for everyone on this list.
+Whether you’re a bullet-journaler, a sketch artist, or a completely different kind of notetaker, there’s a travel journal for you on this list.

 Article continues below advertisement